cran/ggeffects/README.md

-- … when you want to perform pairwise comparisons, in order to see whether there are statistically significant differences in the association of, for instance, different groups or categories of your predictors and your outcome.
+- … when you want to perform pairwise comparisons, in order to see whether there are statistically significant differences in the association of, for instance, different groups or categories of your predictors and your outcome (“effects”, or sometimes “marginal effects”).
 There are several vignettes describing this in detail, starting [with this vignette](https://strengejacke.github.io/ggeffects/articles/introduction_comparisons_1.html).

 - … when you need impressive figures instead of long, confusing tables